 This Brioche Bread Pudding is my version of the classic bread and butter pudding of my childhood, with a perfect combination of a crusty top and a tender buttery brioche cakey layer sitting atop a silky and lightly spiced custard.

-I had never made a bread and butter pudding until the week after I arrived in Cape Town for my recent visit.
-My memories of bread puddings included watery versions, stodgy and tasteless versions, undercooked or overcooked versions as well as ones with too much starch added.
-I vaguely remembered my mother making it, although she became quite proficient only after I moved to Dubai :(.
+My memories of bread puddings included watery versions, stodgy and tasteless versions, under cooked or overcooked versions as well as ones with too much starch added.
+I vaguely remembered my mother making it, although she became quite proficient only after I moved to Dubai.

-I threw together my own recipe hoping that the end product would evoke the same comforting memories as my favored Cape Malay Potato puddings had in the past.
-I discovered that it is possibly one of the simplest recipes to make using kitchen staples and a few days old bread.
+I threw together my own bread pudding recipe hoping that the end product would evoke the same comforting memories as my favored Cape Malay Potato puddings had in the past.
+I discovered that it is no doubt one of the simplest recipes to make using kitchen staples and a few days old bread.
 If you are unable to find brioche bread at your bakery or supermarket, try challah or egg loaf as it has a similar texture and rich flavor.

 PS: Many bread and butter puddings require custard on the side because they are a bit lacking in moisture, but this is a soft moist luscious custard bread pudding.

 - 25 grams soft butter to grease the baking dish